-The majority of organizations bankrolling judicial elections are politically conservative: 70 percent of all expenditures by special-interest groups in the 2013-2014 election cycle went to Republican or conservative candidates.
-This imbalance is concerning in light of research showing that contributions from interest groups result in the parties associated with those interest groups getting favorable rulings in court.
+The majority of organizations bankrolling judicial elections are politically conservative: 70% of all expenditures by special-interest groups in the 2013-2014 election cycle went to Republican or conservative candidates.
+This imbalance is concerning in light of research showing that contributions from interest groups result in the parties associated with those interest groups getting favorable rulings in court.3 Joanna M. Shepherd, “Money, Politics, and Impartial Justice,” Duke Law Journal (2008).

 Another concern is that politically skewed campaign contributions will stifle competition and undermine the electoral process.
-For example, from 2000 to 2009, Alabama led the nation in state Supreme Court candidate fundraising with almost $41 million, nearly doubling the amount raised in second-place Pennsylvania.
+For example, from 2000 to 2009, Alabama led the nation in state Supreme Court candidate fundraising with almost $41 million, nearly doubling the amount raised in second-place Pennsylvania.4 John F. Kowal, “Judicial Selection for the 21st Century,” Brennan Center for Justice (2016).
 In the 2013-2014 election cycle, Alabama’s candidate fundrasing totaled a mere $41,163 because the judges ran virtually unopposed.
-The state’s Democratic Party Chair made statements suggesting that Democrats have simply stopped contesting Supreme Court elections, instead devoting their limited resources to other causes.
+The state’s Democratic Party Chair made statements suggesting that Democrats have simply stopped contesting Supreme Court elections, instead devoting their limited resources to other causes.5 Scott Greytak et al, “Bankrolling the Bench,” Brennan Center for Justice (2015).

 The Impact On Criminal Justice

 Tough on crime rhetoric permeates judicial campaigns.
-In the most recent election cycle, a record 56 percent of television advertisements focused on the candidates’ criminal justice records.
-In addition to accusing each other of being soft on crime, judicial candidates routinely touted their own commitment to punishing criminals.
+In the most recent election cycle, a record 56% of television advertisements focused on the candidates’ criminal justice records.
+In addition to accusing each other of being soft on crime, judicial candidates routinely touted their own commitment to punishing criminals.6 Scott Greytak et al, “Bankrolling the Bench,” Brennan Center for Justice (2015).

 As Yale Law School lecturer and defense lawyer Stephen Bright said, “Courts have a responsibility to protect a defendant’s constitutional rights without political pressure, especially when the person’s life is at stake.
 It’s the difference between the rule of law and the rule of the mob.”

-Another study by two Emory Law School professors, which focused on the specific effect of television advertising, found that the more television ads air during state supreme court judicial elections, “the less likely justices are to vote in favor of criminal defendants....
-In a state with 10,000 ads, a doubling of airings is associated on average with an 8 percent increase in justices voting against a criminal defendant’s appeal.”
+Another study focused on the specific effect of television advertising found that the more television ads air during state supreme court judicial elections, “the less likely justices are to vote in favor of criminal defendants. . . .
+In a state with 10,000 ads, a doubling of airings is associated on average with an 8 percent increase in justices voting against a criminal defendant’s appeal.”8 Joanna Shepherd and Michael S. Kang, “Skewed Justice: Citizens United, Television Advertising and State Supreme Court Justices’ Decisions in Criminal Cases,” ACS Blog.

-Moreover, the study found that the United States Supreme Court case Citizens United v.
-FEC, which prohibited restrictions against independent spending by corporations and other special interest groups, resulted in a 7 percent decrease in justices voting in favor of criminal defendants in the 23 states where corporate election spending had been previously barred.
+Moreover, the study found that the U.S. Supreme Court case Citizens United v.
+FEC, which prohibited restrictions against independent spending by corporations and other special interest groups, resulted in a 7% decrease in justices voting in favor of criminal defendants in the 23 states where corporate election spending had been previously barred.

-This direct connection between campaign spending and legal outcomes is reflected in public opinion: 95 percent of the public believes that campaign spending impacts judges’ rulings.
-In her forward to a study on judicial elections, former United States Supreme Court Justice Sandra Day O’Connor described this as a “crisis of confidence in the impartiality of the judiciary.”
-If left unaddressed, she argued, “the perception that justice is for sale will undermine the rule of law that the courts are supposed to uphold.
+This direct connection between campaign spending and legal outcomes is reflected in public opinion: 95% of the public believes that campaign spending impacts judges’ rulings.
+Former U.S. Supreme Court Justice Sandra Day O’Connor described this as a “crisis of confidence in the impartiality of the judiciary.”
+If left unaddressed, she argued, “the perception that justice is for sale will undermine the rule of law that the courts are supposed to uphold.9 James Sample et al, “The New Politics of Judicial Elections, 2000-2009,” Brennan Center for Justice (2010).

 Race and Gender in the Judiciary